manzt/numcodecs.js/README.md

 ### Conditional exports

 Each compressor is bundled as a separate entrypoint and exported as a package submodule using Node's [conditional exports](https://nodejs.org/api/modules.html).
-This mean each compressor can be imported independently from code-split modules.
+This means each compressor can be imported independently from code-split modules.
 I hope this will afford an option to have a more dynamic and configurable compressor registry in Zarr.js in the future, allowing users to define the codecs necessary for their applications.

 ```javascript
 // index.js